nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

     *  Must begin and end with letters or numbers, and
     *  Be at least three characters in length.

 *  Normally when creating instances, they are executed serially.
-Use the `salt-cloud` command with `-P` option to **create instances in parallel allowing for deployment**:
+Use the `salt-cloud` command with the `-P` option to **create instances in parallel allowing for deployment**:

         salt-cloud -P -p linode_1024 linode1 linode2